Join for FREE

 There are 3 subspecies

-Open dry forests and woodlands dominated by eucalypts, and often near water; sometimes visit gardens.
+Open dry sclerophyll forests and woodlands dominated by eucalypts; often near water.
+They sometimes visit gardens.
 L. m. cassidix is found in narrow patches of tall forest along streams or in swamps.

-They breeding in colonies.
-Pairs are monogamous and parents are occasionally assisted with feeding and nest cleaning by 'helpers'.
-They build a tightly woven, cup-shaped nest.
-The females do most of the incubation, but both parents, plus any helpers, feed the young.
+They breed in colonies.
+Pairs are monogamous and the pair are sometimes assisted with feeding and nest cleaning by 'helpers'.
+They construct a tightly woven, cup-shaped nest.
+The females do most of the incubation, with both parents, and any helpers, feed the young.
 Two or three broods may be raised in a season.